 Some unscrupulous businesses or individuals use malicious bots to target ads and “virtually” click on them, resulting in PPC click fraud.
 They do so because they want to eliminate their competitors and drive more traffic to their own sites.

 As you can appreciate, PPC click fraud is a waste of advertiser resources and budget.

 Global eCommerce retail sales reached $4.28 trillion in 2020, a 28% increase from the previous year. eCommerce sales worldwide have consistently climbed over many years, and experts predict they will increase by a further 14% in 2021 from the previous year.

 With that information in mind, there is also a consistent threat of malicious bot activity.
 Some unscrupulous entrepreneurs will use bots to fill online shopping carts with in-demand products, buy them, and then resell them on other platforms at inflated prices.

 It’s a problem that happens each year and has become more significantly noticeable during 2020 and 2021 because of the COVID-19 pandemic causing problems in supply chains – particularly in the electronics industry.

 10. Skewed Analytics

-When nefarious elements of the Internet launch DDoS attacks that result in networks, websites, and other online applications becoming unavailable, it can skew analytics data in several ways.
+When nefarious elements of the Internet launch DDoS attacks that result in networks, websites, and other web applications becoming unavailable, it can skew analytics data in several ways.